 Follow these five tips for safe grilling and enjoy the flavor and health benefits of cooking in this favorite American cooking pastime.
 Don’t forget to combine your healthy outdoor nutrition with a regular exercise program for total health and fitness.
 A Fitness Together trainer will develop a program designed to meet your specific goals.
 You’ll also receive nutritional counseling through the Nutrition Together program, which will complement your workouts.
-Call Fitness Together Northborough at 508-393-1660, visit fitnesstogether.com/northborough
+To find the Fitness Together studio nearest you, visit fitnesstogether.com.

 Let Fitness Together help you make this “summer of 2012” your best yet!